What is the name of the muscle that extends from the collarbone to the temporal bone behind the ear and rotates and bends the head?

 Prepare for the New York Esthetics License Exam with our comprehensive challenge.
 Engage with flashcards and multiple choice questions, complete with helpful hints and explanations.
 Ace your test with confidence!

-The muscle that extends from the collarbone to the temporal bone behind the ear, which facilitates the rotation and bending of the head, is known as the Sterno-Cleido-Mastoid.
-This muscle is critical in performing various head movements, including lateral flexion and rotation, as well as helping to stabilize the head and neck.
+The muscle that extends from the collarbone (clavicle) to the temporal bone behind the ear, playing a crucial role in rotating and bending the head, is known as the Sterno-Cleido-Mastoid.
+This muscle is prominently involved in neck movements, enabling actions such as turning the head from side to side and flexing the neck forward.

 Subscribe